escapade-travel/escapade/README.md

 It's better to make sure there is a high-resolution version image (1600px width) as well as a thumbnail (748px * 451px).
 This will reduce the loading time on some pages.

+Name the new images in the same format as the example.

 Then create a new article5.json file in data folder, so that a detail page is created for this article.

 Article Json file format example:

 {

     "id": 5,

     "image": "/assets/img/article5_full.jpg",